-10.3 Using the Key Login/Logout Function
+10.5 Using the Key Login/Logout Function

-This function allows only certain users to access the recorder.
+This function allows only certain users to access the RD-MV200.
 The users are distinguished by their user IDs and passwords.
 You can select whether or not to use User IDs.
 In addition, you can set whether or not to allow operations in the basic setting mode for each user.
 When logged out, only the login operation can be accessed.
-Enabling/Disabling the key login/logout and using/not using the user ID are set in the basic setting mode.
-See the next section.
+Key login/logout is set in the basic setting mode.